Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Results

 \subsection{Cloud mass}

 Figure \ref{fig:mgas} shows the effect of increasing the magnetic field strength on the cloud mass.
-It is seen that models with higher magnetic field strength produce more massive clouds, by up to a factor of $3$ (compare, for instance, models B0 and B3).
+It is seen that the clouds in the models with higher magnetic field strength accumulate their mass faster and reach higher maximum masses, by up to a factor of $3$ (compare, for instance, models B0 and B3).
 This result is in accordance with simulations with a similar setup by \cite{Heitsch+09} (see their Figure 2), but without self-gravity.
 This suggests that the stronger turbulence in the weakly magnetized cases counteracts the transition from the warm to the cold phase induced by TI, effectively reducing the amount of cold, dense gas produced.